FAQs

 Claims

-Fill out the claims form in eCRB to submit a claim for Copyright Royalty Board review.
-Filers can view the status of submitted claims on their dashboards and will receive status change notifications by email.
-The claim is officially filed when approved by the CRB.
+You may view the status of submitted claims in eCRB and will receive status change notifications by email.
+The submitted claim is officially filed when the online form is accepted by eCRB and approved by Copyright Royalty Board staff.

 Filings